Column: Conversations as a prevention strategy

 I hope that this column has been helpful to you.
 If you have questions about this column, please feel free to contact me at Janeanek@tfcc.org.

-Janeane Krongos is a prevention specialist with Tillamook Family Counseling Center.
-She can be reached at Janeanek@tfcc.org or at 843-8201.
+Janane Krongos is a prevention specialist with Tillamook Family Counseling Center.
+She can be reached at Janeanek@tfcc.org or at 503-843-8201.

 (0) comments